 Don’t be fooled by statistics.
 A Realtor that produces hundreds upon hundreds of transactions per year will probably have others doing the majority of production for them.
 A top Realtor in the Dallas area shows to be an individual producer, yet produces 4,799 transactions per year.
 That’s over 13 per day – 365 days/year!
 That’s impossible!
 There is no single agent producing 13 sales per day and this means that they have a team – probably 100 agents or more.

 The Frenk Team of Better Homes & Gardens Real Estate – Gary Greene Realtors, is a small team of just 3 agents.
-In 2017, this small team was named a top 25 team in the Houston Metro by the Houston Business Journal and ranked #2 Team at the #1 Real Estate Company in Houston.
+For 5 consecutive years, this small team was named a top 25 team in the Houston Metro by the Houston Business Journal and ranked #5 Team at the #1 Real Estate Company in Houston.
 This is a very “hands-on” team that has a proven track record.
 Norman Frenk, team leader, has been at Gary Greene Realtors for 25 years (see more at https://sellthisplacenow.com/about-us/the-frenk-team/).